TOMI-2025/TOMI-2025.github.io/index.markdown

 2. **Digital Audio Workstation Integration** (Video demo)
 3. **More Examples with Comparison** (All Audios used in our experiments)
 4. **Prompt Design**
+5. **Sample Retrieval Process**

 <div class="center-stuff"><img src="/assets/pics/tomi_structure.jpg" style="width:600px" alt=""></div>
-<p align="center"><strong>Concept hierarchy in TOMI</strong>: music ideas developed from features to clips are transformed and integrated into the composition, organized by sections and tracks.</p>
+<p align="center"><strong>Figure 1: Concept hierarchy in TOMI</strong>: music ideas developed from features to clips are transformed and integrated into the composition, organized by sections and tracks.</p>

 ---